mollywoodnini/ga-z270x-ug/wifi.md

 * Rebuilt kextcache

 So far it appears to have worked.
 I have not had a crash yet.
 The stutter is still present.

+17th of Feb: *Sigh* – And it crashed.
+I traced it back to FakeSMC sensors.
+So they had to go.
+We'll see it how that goes.
+There are no issues on Windows at the moment.